Dual Circumference and Collinear Sets: Proof of main

-Let $A'$ be the set of non-bad nodes in $T_1$.
+Let $A'$ be the set of nodes in $T_1$ that are not bad.
 For two nodes $u$ in $T_0$ and $w$ in $T_1$, $w\in N(u)$ if and only if $w$ and $u$ share an edge of $C$.
-The number of edges of $C$ incident to a node $w$ is at most $(\Delta-1)\tau_w < \Delta\tau_w$.
+The number of edges of $C$ incident to a node $w$ is at most $\Delta\tau_w$.
 Therefore, we can upper bound the number of bad nodes in $T_0$ that are prevented from being really bad by some node in $T_1$ as